ztomer/rain-overlay/readme.md

 * Puddles and critters
 * Skulls piling in the edges in armageddon mode (skulls can be occasional and use the snow algo)

+Problems:

+* The snow doesn't accumulate
+* When moving the windows, I want to the accumulated snow to fall down, taking the velocity of the window into account to affect the  trajectory, as physics dictates.
+Use shaders and Metal to make this viable in terms of performance.

 ## License

 * MIT